 You need to clean crabs before you grill them.
-It's quicker to boil or steam them first so they're half-cooked and the grill is finishing them off and adding some fire-rich flavor.
+It is quicker to boil or steam them first until cooked halfway, then use the grill for finishing the cooking process and adding some fire-rich flavor.
+Follow these steps:

 - Boil or steam the crabs as outlined above for about 5 minutes, let them cool, then clean them.

 - Toss the whole cleaned crabs (or halves or quarters depending on the size) with some olive oil and maybe a minced clove of garlic or two, plus some chopped rosemary or thyme leaves if you like.

 - Set them on a hot grill until cooked through and browned, about 4 minutes per side.
 If you have soft-shell crabs, the grilling process is different.